 The functional currency of Skanska Financial Services AB (publ) is Swedish kronor (SEK), which is also the reporting currency.
 The financial statements are therefore presented in Swedish kronor.
 All amounts are rounded off to the nearest million, unless otherwise stated.
 Preparing the financial statements in accordance with IFRS requires management to make judgements and estimates, and to make assumptions that affect the application of the accounting principles and the recognized amounts of assets, liabilities, revenue and expenses.
 Actual outcomes may deviate from these estimates and judgments.
 Estimates and assumptions are reviewed regularly.
-Changes in estimates are recognized in the period the change is made if the change only affects this period, or in the period the change is made and future periods.
+Changes in estimates are recognized in the period the change is made if the change only affects this period, or in the period the change is made and future periods if the change affects both the current period and future periods.
 Judgments made by management when applying IFRS that have a material impact on the financial statements and estimates that may lead to significant adjustments in the financial statements in subsequent years are described in more detail in Note 2.